IARCP | CERTIFICATION | CRCMP(Re)I

 Objectives

 The CRCMP(Re)I program has been designed to provide with the knowledge and skills needed to understand and support regulatory compliance and enterprise wide risk management in insurance and reinsurance firms.
-The course provides with the skills needed to pass the Certified Risk and Compliance Management Professional in Insurance and Reinsurance - CRCMP(Re)I exam.
+The program also provides with the skills needed to become a Certified Risk and Compliance Management Professional in Insurance and Reinsurance - CRCMP(Re)I, a certification that provides independent evidence to firms and organizations that you have a quantifiable understanding of the subject matter.

 Target Audience

-- Managers and employees that work for insurance or reinsurance firms, involved in the design and implementation of risk and compliance related strategies, policies, procedures, risk assessments, control activities, testing, documentation, monitoring and reporting.
+- Managers and employees of insurance and reinsurance firms involved in the design, implementation, and oversight of risk and compliance strategies, including policies, procedures, risk assessments, internal controls, testing, documentation, monitoring, and reporting.

-- Managers and employees that work in risk and compliance management for Financial Conglomerates (FC), Financial Holding Companies (FHC), Mixed Financial Holding Companies (MFHC), Insurance Holding Companies (IHC).
+- Managers and employees of Financial Conglomerates (FCs), Financial Holding Companies (FHCs), Mixed Financial Holding Companies (MFHCs), and Insurance Holding Companies (IHCs), in roles related to risk and compliance management.

 Course Synopsis